Dane Coles: Style of play

 Coles is a modern-game hooker who, without sacrificing mass or power for breakdown phases, is also extremely mobile across the field and capable of producing high-quality passing.
-Such set of skills, traditionally unusual in a front-rower, allow him to join setplays as an extra center and even to deliver impressively fast runs on the wing.
+Such set of skills, traditionally unusual in a front-rower, allow him to join setplays as an extra centre and even to deliver impressively fast runs on the wing.
 His effectiveness has been praised after his international debut, "with many experts describing Coles as having 'revolutionised' the role of the modern hooker".